ux-mind/ux-mind-pro/README.md

 # webpack-config
-The repo helps to save simple webpack configuration
+The repo helps to save simple webpack configuration for react

 To start webpack:
 1. npm run dev - development package